YannickLy/DeepLearning-Project-ENSAE-2020/README.md

 # cycleGAN

-Fisrt row = real image from the domain X
+First row = real image from the domain X
 Second row = fake image from the domain X to domain Y
 Third row = real image fror the domain Y
 Fourth row = fake image from the domain Y to domain X